 It out-gasses chemicals nearly constantly, including dioxin, a potent carcinogen for which there is no known safe dose.
 (That chemical smell that fills the air when you open a new vinyl shower curtain is partly dioxin combined with up to 107 other organic compounds, most of them not at all good for you.)

-Polypropylene is a strong, fairly rigid plastic, less susceptible to expansion and contraction, and is the binder of choice in some higher-end composites, although it is, like polyethylene, not particularly wear-resistant.
+Polypropylene is a soft, but strong and fairly rigid plastic, less susceptible to expansion and contraction.
+It is the binder of choice in some higher-end composites, although, like polyethylene and PVC, it is not particularly wear-resistant.